alexellis/datacenter-sensor/README.md

 [Visualizing a production-ready load-balancer with LEDs and Docker Swarm](http://blog.alexellis.io/iot-docker-cluster/)

+### Contributions

+I'm not accepting pull-requests to the demo code at present, but feel free to fork it or re-use elements in your own projects in-line with the MIT license.

 ### Booting up the demo

 #### Step 1

-Start the Docker Swarm manager and supporting consul KeyValueStore
+Log into the manager and start the Docker Swarm manager image and consul as a key-value store with this shell script:

 ```
 $ datacenter-sensor/start_manage.sh